tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 ====================

 The target of this step is to package the sysroot tree into a filesystem that can be mounted by the kernel.
-There is two available possibilities, either build a `ramfs` or a `rootfs`.
+There is two available possibilities, either build a *ramfs* or a *rootfs*.

 Globally, the difference between both is that:

-- the `ramfs` is a very simple filesystem that can be used by the kernel to create a block device into the RAM space from an archive.
+- the ramfs is a very simple filesystem that can be used by the kernel to create a block device into the RAM space from an archive.
-- the `rootfs` is a filesystem mounted from a non volatile device by the kernel.
+- the rootfs is a filesystem mounted from a non volatile device by the kernel.

-For more information about the difference between the `ramfs` and the `rootfs`, you can you refer to the `kernel documentation`_.
+For more information about the difference between the ramfs and the rootfs, you can you refer to the `kernel documentation`_.

 Build a ramfs
 -------------

-To build the ramfs we will use `cpio` and `gzip` to construct the compressed archive after modifying the rights:
+To build the ramfs we will use *cpio* and *gzip* to construct the compressed archive after modifying the rights:

 .. code-block:: bash